igorlanko/supabase-resend-bug/README.md

-# Supabase Email and Password Server-side login with SvelteKit
+# Supabase gotrue resend() issue

+This repo is created from the [Supabase SvelteKit auth exapmple](https://github.com/supabase/auth-helpers/tree/main/examples/sveltekit) to demonstrate an issue with the `supabase.auth.resend()` function.

 ## Getting started